NikiforovAll/nikiforovall.github.io/_posts/2021-03-23-endpoint-route-builder-extension-pattern.md

 }
 ```

-## Endpoint

-If you need something more fine-grained, powerful and you need to determine you logic based on a selected route, you can use `IApplicationBuilder.UseEndpoints`.
+If you need something more fine-grained and, probably, more powerful you can use `Endpoint` concept.

+## Routing and Endpoints

+Routing is responsible for matching incoming HTTP requests and dispatching those requests to the app's executable endpoints.
+You can use `IApplicationBuilder.UseEndpoints` to define pipeline logic based on a selected route.
+Many of ASP.NET Core features/aspects are implemented with the routing concept in mind.
+For example, you can [IEndpointRouteBuilder.MapControllers](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.builder.controllerendpointroutebuilderextensions.mapcontrollers) or [IEndpointRouteBuilder.MapGrpcService](https://docs.microsoft.com/en-us/aspnet/core/grpc/aspnetcore?view=aspnetcore-5.0) or you can build your own framework based on this extension capabilities.

 ```csharp
 app.UseEndpoints(endpoints =>